aic5/eth_blockchain_token/README.md

     1.1.
 Go to https://metamask.io/ to get the extension.
 This will create a Ethereum wallet and allow your computer to connect to Ethereum networks.

     1.2.
-Create a local wallet in MetaMask.
+Create a local wallet in MetaMask. `Do not keep your metamask words on your hard drive!`

     1.3.
 Change the blockchain MetaMask is using to the Ropstein network.
 This way we will not have to pay for transactions with real Ether.
 <br>